Kolsha/grokking_sdi/map_reduce.md

 **1. Paper**
 [MapReduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf).
 **Focus on the 'Figure 1.
 Execution overview'** in this page.
+- When the reducer worker has read all intermediate data, it **sorts** it by intermediate keys so that **all occurrences of the same key are grouped together**.

 **2. What is Map Reduce ?**
 - Map